thetechdude124/Born-Again-NNs-From-Scratch/README.md

 **We're weighting by the teacher's CONDFIDENCE - the highest probability as opposed to the probability of the correct label.** We simply want to see how certain the teacher is regarding its prediction for a given sample, irrespective of what the right answer is.
 On the other hand, we *do* care about the student's prediction for the correct value.

 What about DKPP?
-Same thing as the usual Derivative with the Dark Knowledge Term - **except this time, we will randomly permute the dark knowledge terms for different samples in the batch as to destroy the covariance matrix between the logits and maximum predictions for each sample via permutation function $\phi$.** In essence, if it truly is the Dark Knowledge hidden within logits that are important, *then we should see positive impact irrespective of what sample those logits belong too; since the relationships being taught are identical.* Putting it all together, this is what DKPP looks like:
+Same thing as the usual Derivative with the Dark Knowledge Term - **except this time, we will randomly permute the dark knowledge terms for different samples in the batch as to destroy the covariance matrix between the logits and maximum predictions for each sample via permutation function $\phi$.** In essence, if it truly is the Dark Knowledge hidden within logits that are important, *then we should see positive impact irrespective of what sample those logits belong too; since the relationships being taught are identical.* **We permute all of the NON-ARGMAX LOGITS - all of the logits that are *not* the maximum prediction - and subtract them, whereas the argmax dimension remains identical** Putting it all together, this is what DKPP looks like:

 $$ \frac{1}{b}\sum^b_{s=1}\sum^n_{i=1}\frac{∂L_{i,s}}{∂z_{i,s}}=\frac{1}{b}\sum^{b}_{s=1}(q_{\ast,s}-\max p_{.,s})+\frac{1}{b}\sum^b_{s=1}\sum^{n-1}_{i=1}(q_{i,s}-\phi(p_{j,s})) $$

-That, is going to be the focus of this experiment - **determining whether Dark Knowledge is truly important with regards to Knowledge Distillation as compared to teacher confidence weighting**, and how this plays a role in the performance of BANs (which are really a special case of the aforementioned KD).
+That, is going to be the focus of this experiment - **determining whether Dark Knowledge is truly important with regards to Knowledge Distillation as compared to teacher confidence weighting**, and how this plays a role in the performance of BANs (which are really a special case of the aforementioned KD). **

 ### **🔍 Methdology and About the Experiment/Repo.**